osrmnet/osrmnet/README.md

 # Build Locally
 Please read the OSRM Wiki:  https://github.com/Project-OSRM/osrm-backend/wiki/Windows-Compilation.
 Ensure the correct MS C/C++ runtime library version installed and valid temp directory specified in your .stxxl.txt before you run osrm-extract and other osrm binaries.

 To build locally:

-1. Open Powershell code and run .\build.ps1
+Open Powershell and run .\build.ps1 from the root directory of the project.
-2. Use msbuild.exe or Visual Studio 2015/2017 to build the project.
-(If you use VS 2017, make sure you don't upgrade the project).

-# Status
-This project is still at pre-release state, it can use more unit test coverage but other than that all OSRM method should be implemented.

 # Installation
 Use nuget (http://www.nuget.org/packages/osrmnet)